There are no sacred cows in Buffalo as new Bills regime lays down the law

 And, now two fours following Monday's Ragland trade.

-In 2018, Bills' fans may finally see seeds of the turnaround.
+In 2018, Bills fans might finally see seeds of the turnaround.
 Evaluating this regime on this season doesn't make much sense; what they do with this haul of picks will chart the course.
 In the past these opportunities have been wasted.
 It's obviously quite early, but I get the sense the franchise is in much better hands now.

 Plenty more familiar players will be gone by then with the possibility for more trades before the roster cut down and the midseason trade deadline.
 A noteworthy release or two isn't out of the question, either.
 They're getting this locker room's attention, and attacking this arduous task head on.